Neighborhoods of Beersheba: Nahal Ashan

 Nahal Ashan (נחל עשן, Smoke River, Ashan River), also known as Neve Menachem (נווה מנחם, Menachem Oasis) is the westernmost neighborhood in Beersheba.
 It was built in the past decade and consists largely of private homes.
-The Neighberhood is built south west of the Ashan River (Nahal Ashan) and Ashan Riven is named after the biblical Ashan city in the Judea region.
+The Neighberhood is built south west of the Ashan River (Nahal Ashan) and Ashan River is named after the biblical Ashan city in the Judea region.

 Nahal Beka

 Nahal Beka (נחל בקע, Valley Stream) is the city's southernmost neighborhood, located to the southwest of Neve Noy.
-It was built in the 1990s to house new immigrants from the former Soviet Union, mostly living in caravans and trailer homes.
-Since then, wealthier members of the Russian Jewish population had moved there and pushed for better services.
-Sports facilities had been built, and members of the community established the Center of Caucasian Immigrants.
+Initially a whole site of caravans (portable buildings) was built in the 1991 for new immigrants from the former Soviet Union.
+Later, wealthier members of the Russian Jewish population had moved there and pushed for better services.
+Sports facilities had been built, and members of the community established the Center of Caucasus Immigrants.

 American Jewish philanthropists had inaugurated a program in Nahal Beka to assist new immigrant youth from the Caucasus integrate in Israeli society.
 Youngsters aged 13–16 took part in a variety of after-school programs together with native-born Israelis that include field trips, leadership workshops and a summer camp.

 In 1995 the temporary housing was evacuated and removed.
 Meanwhile, a neighborhood with single housing was built to the west, carrying the same name.